-- When to use flash outdoors
+- When to use outdoor flash photography.

-- Hard versus soft lighting
+- Hard versus soft lighting.

-- Light modifiers: what to use
+- Light modifiers: what to use.

-- Why off camera flash?
+- Why off camera flash.

-- Flash power: how much is enough
+- Flash power: how much is enough.

-- Flash triggers: what to get, how to use them
+- Flash triggers: what to get, how to use them.

 Using flash outdoors is all about analyzing the quality of light versus the quantity of light.
 There may be plenty of light (quantity) but not the right kind, or coming from the right direction.
 Some situations where you may want to add some flash are:

-- If you subject is backlit
+- If your subject is backlit

 - On an overcast day and the light comes from overhead causing dark eye sockets